The ads made to change hearts and minds

 It is January 1988 and a film produced by the Northern Ireland Office (NIO) called "A Future" is about to be transmitted.

-It tells the story of a young man who is fed up with how the violence here has blighted his life and decides to do something about it by giving information.
+It tells the story of a young man who is fed up with how the violence in Northern Ireland has blighted his life and decides to do something about it by giving information.

 David Lyle, an advertising chief executive who was involved, believes that the advert had a significant impact.